AndreiD/UltimateAndroidAppTemplate/README.md

-Ultimate Android App Template 2
+Ultimate Android App Template [level: Beginner]
 ==========================

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-UltimateAndroidAppTemplate-brightgreen.svg?style=flat)](http://android-arsenal.com/details/3/2781)

 This is a simple start-template to save you a little time.
+It is **NOT intented for large apps.** but rather for 5-10 screens apps where you don't need an arhitecture class explosion.

 ![alt text](https://github.com/AndreiD/UltimateAndroidAppTemplate/blob/master/app/the_gif_1.gif "How the app looks 1")